We3abs/Foundry_Lottery_Smart_Contract/README.md

 ## What we want it to do?

-1. Users can etnter by paying for a ticket a.The ticket fees are going to go to the winner during the draw
+1. Users can enter by paying for a ticket a.The ticket fees are going to go to the winner during the draw

 2. After period X time, the lottery will automatically draw a winner